flux-iac/helloworld/README.md

 # helloworld

 This is the hello world example for TF controller.
-Assumeing that you have a Flux-ready cluster running, you can GitOps the resource here by defining a source (GitRepository), then defining a Terraform object and attach it to the source, like the following.
+Assuming that you have a Flux-ready cluster running, you can GitOps the resource here by defining a source (GitRepository), then defining a Terraform object and attach it to the source, like the following.

 ```yaml
 ---